Vero: An Open RL Recipe for General Visual Reasoning: Dataset Details

 \begingroup

 \endgroup

 \paragraph{Dataset preprocessing.} In addition to model-based filtering, we apply lightweight dataset preprocessing for recurring annotation artifacts or formatting inconsistencies.

-\begin{itemize} \item \textbf{Answer normalization and prompt cleanup.} We strip trailing answer instructions from prompts and normalize answers into short, verifiable forms when the dataset format is predictable.
-For example, chart- and OCR-heavy subsets remove trailing text and instructions, and extract final option letters or short answers from templated solutions.
+\begin{itemize} \item \textbf{Answer normalization and prompt cleanup.} We strip trailing answer instructions from prompts and normalize answers into short, verifiable forms when possible.
+For example, for chart subsets we remove trailing instructions, and extract final option letters or short answers from templated solutions.

 \item \textbf{Dataset-specific question rewrites and format conversions.} Some datasets receive deterministic rewrites instead of removal.
 In GameQA, we prepend or insert short clarifications for subsets such as 2D Turing Machine.
 For open-ended chart reasoning subsets, such as ReachQA, we rewrite long answers into a single verifiable query.
 GeoQA{+} is translated to English and reduced to a single multiple-choice letter, KVG is converted from bbox-markup prompts into point-clicking supervision, and VizWiz retains only answerable, non-yes/no questions with confident answers.